gjentertain/VE281/project/p3/benchmark/README.md

-# Benchmark of sorting algorithms
+# Benchmark of priority queues

 ## Introduction